When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Does My Baby Have Acne?

-Some suggest that an overreaction to yeast is the sole cause of neonatal acne.
-This is also why some experts don’t consider this type to be true acne (1).
+Some researchers suggest an overreaction to yeast is the primary cause of neonatal acne (1).

 Similar Conditions